OCD affects 1.2% of the population in the United Kingdom alone, which equates to around 12 in every 1,000 people, and as many as 130,000 young people.

 With that in mind, it is likely your everyday environment is inhabited by those that have the condition.

 I’ve had OCD for 21 years, which amounts to my whole life.
 What does this say about me?
 I don't know; I have learnt that other people’s opinions do not matter and it’s important to focus on yourself.
 That being said, if you have OCD you are likely to hear other people’s thoughts as they attempt to offer help and guidance.
 So, to prepare, here are the most common responses I hear when I tell someone I have OCD.

-1. You went to the doctor about your OCD?
-But, you're not ill?
+You went to the doctor about your OCD?
+But you're not ill?

 If you are met with this reaction, then you have an important task.
-It is essential that everyone is educated correctly on what to do if they think they or a someone else has OCD.
+It is essential that everyone is educated correctly on what to do if they think they or someone else has OCD.
 There are plenty of websites that are a great gateway to support groups.
-Doctors can also help, and can refer you to a cognitive psychologist who can help those with OCD to create an action plan.
+Doctors can also help, and can refer you to a cognitive psychologist who can help you create an action plan.
 But best of all, talk.
 If you know someone with OCD, share stories and support them.

 No matter what reaction your OCD announcement may have, there will always be people willing to listen to your story.
 It may be that they need some further educating, and if so, why not show them this blog post to help them understand?

 If you're struggling with your mental health, support is available.